conor1982/Iris_Project_2020/README.md

 ```
 ### Summary Text File creation

 Each summary is outputted to a single *.txt* file.
-A function was created for this task with the funtion parameters including: [11] [12] [13]
+A function was created to produce the summaries.
+The function parameters including: [11] [12] [13]

 * mode type: either writing or appending to *.txt* file
 * heading: slice a list for what summary heading to use
-* heading type: selecte a different header for either overall summary or by variable
+* heading type: select a different header for either overall summary or by variable
 * irisvar: what summary to write/append to the *.txt* file

 #### Example of Code for Summary file creation